SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: Late June

 The annual San Francisco Pride parade takes place on Sunday morning.
-Thousands turn out to support the LGBT community and watch this wonderful and entertaining procession.
+Thousands turn out to support the LGBTQ community and watch this wonderful and entertaining procession.

 It starts downtown at 10:30 am at Market and Beale.
 It lasts for about 3 hours (or sometimes more) and ends at Market at 8th Streets.